SimonPfeifer/readEagle/README.md

 module load hdf5/1.8.XX
 ```

 I have only tested the installation with HDF5 1.8, where the last version I used was 1.8.21.
-Using the HDF5 library on the computing clusters rather than a privately installed version has one caveat (saftey feature), and that it that you can only use the `ReadEagle` if you are on one of the clusters.
+Using the HDF5 library on the computing clusters rather than a privately installed version has one caveat (saftey feature), and that is that you can only use the `readEagle` if you are on one of the clusters.
 It won't work on "external" or your "star-pc" since it won't be able to find the HDF5 library.
-This has almost no draw-backs since loading simulation data takes a lot of memory and safes you accidentally crashing you pc.
+This has almost no draw-backs since loading simulation data takes a lot of memory and safes you from accidentally crashing your pc.

 Once the HDF5 library is loaded, run the following commands:
 ```